-By bus the journey from Khon Kaen to Phitsanulok is scheduled to take from 6 hours to 6 hours 25 minutes depending upon which bus service you take.
+By bus the journey from Khon Kaen to Phitsanulok is scheduled to take 6 hours.
+There are no direct air or rail connections between Khon Kaen and Phitsanulok.

-There are 4 direct bus services a day from Khon Kaen to Phitsanulok which you can book online.
+There are currently 3 direct bus services a day from Khon Kaen to Phitsanulok available to book online.

 - Passengers on Phet Prasert services from Khon Kaen to Phitsanulok travel on a two deck bus with an onboard toilet.